buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Designing credit card patterns is – as you can see from this section (which is condensed) – a complicated process.
 In addition to the above, you’ll need to **consider providing feedback when users enter numbers incorrectly**, as they often do.

-Ideally error checking can be handled on the client side (before submitting the form to the server) using formulae like the [Luhn algorithm](https://www.geeksforgeeks.org/luhn-algorithm/).
-Put simply, it’s complicated (but when you get lost down the Luhn rabbit hole, fascinating!).
+Ideally error checking can be handled on the client side (before submitting the form to the server) using formulae like the [Luhn algorithm](https://www.geeksforgeeks.org/luhn-algorithm/), which can highlight issues ***before the user submits their payment**.
+Put simply, it’s complicated (but when you get lost down the rabbit hole of the Luhn algorithm, it’s also fascinating!).